 I highly recommend opening a brand new bank account (ideally in a different bank from the one you currently bank at).
 An online bank with a competitive savings interest rate is not a bad idea.
 You can then schedule your transfers a week in advance or pick a recurring date when you go into the bank or when you make a mobile deposit.

-It's also a good idea not to get any checks or debit card associated to this savings account.
+It's also a good idea not to get any checks or debit cards associated with this savings account.
 This way you can avoid the temptation of spending your savings before you actually complete this money challenge.
 If you don't make it convenient to spend the money, you are more likely to keep it where it needs it to be; In your bank account!

 What to do with your savings from this money challenge

-Once you have your savings from this challenge in pace, you can put it towards:
+Once you have your savings from this challenge in place, you can put it towards:

-- Boosting your emergency fund: Emergency savings are key to have in the event that life throws a curve ball.
-The money you save from this challenge can fund any last minute emergency travel, doctors office or ER visits or even contribute to rent or mortgage payments.
+Emergency savings are key to have in the event that life throws a curveball.
+The money you save from this challenge can fund any last-minute emergency travel, doctor's office, or ER visits or even contribute to rent or mortgage payments.

-- Saving in your sinking fund: This is essentially your fund for the expenses you know are coming up in the near future like car repairs and home repairs.
+Your sinking fund is essentially a fund for the expenses you know are coming up in the near future like car repairs and home repairs.

-- Paying off debt: Accelerate your debt repayment and reduce how much interest you pay long term by putting a healthy chunk of money on any student debt, credit card or medical debt you might have racked up.
-Once high interest your debt is paid off, you'll have even more money to put towards your savings goals.
+Accelerate your debt repayment and reduce how much interest you pay long term by putting a healthy chunk of money on any student debt, credit card or medical debt you might have racked up.
+Once your high-interest debt is paid off, you'll have even more money to put towards your savings goals.

-- Something fun: It could be that girls trip, family vacation or much needed "me time" that you've been dreaming about.
+It could be that girls trip, family vacation, or much needed "me time" that you've been dreaming about.
 The money you save could even go towards an item you've really wanted to purchase from your wishlist.